The Church Saint Etienne du Mont of Paris, part I !!!

 The Church Saint-Etienne-du-Mont is remarkable for several things such as a finely sculpted stone roodle (one of the last existing in Paris), dating from around 1530 and mixing with a perfect elegance the late Gothic vocabularies and Renaissance, A chair drawn by Laurent de la Hyre and sculpted by Claude Lestocart, as well as an organ buffet (1631), the oldest in Paris.
 The church also contains the shrine which contained the relics of Saint Geneviève until 1793 (date on which they were thrown at the sewers, only a piece of bone left), the tomb of Blaise de Vigenère, of Blaise Pascal , of Louis Nivelle, Racine, and Mgr Sibour.
 Huysmans described it on the way in 1895 as one of the prettiest churches in ParisThe Church , also welcomes the remains of Pierre Perrault, father of the author of the Tales of Charles Perrault, the painter Eustache Le Sueur and Pascal.
 Those of Racine and Isaac Lemaistre de Sacy are also transferred in 1711 from Port-Royal to Saint-Étienne.

 The grave, sculpted group in terracotta composed of eight characters which dates from the end of the 16C the carved wooden pulpit, made around 1640 its periphery is adorned with seven allegorical statues representing the cardinal virtues (prudence, justice, temperance, Force) and theologales (hope, faith, charity), separated by bas-reliefs carved on the panels telling the story of Saint Etienne The pulpit is supported by a standing character on an extended lion, holding in his right hand a jaw of donkey: it is therefore Samson, a biblical character endowed with a legendary force, who struck a lion , and killed a thousand Philistines with a donkey jaw .
 The Virgin and Child between Saint Peter and Saint Lucie, by Pier Ilario Mazzola, commanded in 1518 for a church of Parma; The Christ on the cross, accompanied by Saint John, King Louis XIII and Aristotle, of an anonymous early 17C.
 Saint John in Pathmos, dated 1693, The buffet, built by Jean Buron in 1630, is considered a real carpentry masterpiece.
 The organ itself is of Pierre Pescheur and dates from 1636.
 The organ was seriously deteriorated in 1760 during a violent fire.
 He was rebuilt by Cliquot in 1777, then Aristide Cavaillé-Coll enriched it in 1863 and 1873.
+The most impressive here other than the relics of

 The official Church Saint Etienne du Mont: https://www.saintetiennedumont.fr/